Donciavas/WarehouseMicroServiceSolution/README.md

 14. Blazored.SessionStorage

 ---Important Notice--- What needs to be done in this program:

-1. Finish creating Register and Login services (have only log in service without users database).
-2. Use Mail Service for a better puspose, such as comfirming my email address.
+1. Use Mail Service for a better puspose, such as comfirming my email address.
-3. Change Session Storage JWT encoding, as it is not safe.
+2. Change Session Storage JWT encoding, as it is not safe.
-4. Create Unit tests.
+3. Create Unit tests.